 A major objective of the current VIIRS grant (NNX14AP79A) is to ensure continuity of the MODIS SSTskin retrievals into the VIIRS era.
-Figure 5 shows consistent SSTskin retrievals for a five year period for MODIS on Terra and Aqua and VIIRS on S-NPP, with respect to subsurface temperatures from buoys.
+Figure 5 shows consistent SSTskin retrievals for a five year period for MODIS on Terra and Aqua and for VIIRS on S-NPP, with respect to subsurface temperatures from buoys.
 The data are taken from the highest quality SSTskin retrievals in the MUDBs for each sensor, and are represented as monthly median differences and robust standard deviations.
 Comparisons with NOAA-19 AVHRR Pathfinder SSTskin (Kilpatrick et al., 2001) are also shown.
 The consistency between the SSTskin fields from these sensors is very encouraging for the prospect of deriving CDRs, but improvements are necessary to achieve the required accuracy.

 Algorithm improvements